What Is Sous Vide?Last updated on 4/5/2023

 - Reduces Risk of Contamination - A critical concern in restaurants is preventing cross-contamination.
 Fortunately, the length of time it takes for foods to cook via sous vide practically eliminates the risk of contamination, since the water essentially pasteurizes your food due to the high and consistent temperatures.

 Back to Top

 Sous Vide Cooking Times

 Below we have helpful tables you can follow while you explore the best foods to cook sous vide.
 You can also use the links below to jump to a particular type of food.

 Cooking Chicken Using Sous Vide

-You can also use sous vide to cook delicious and tender chicken.
-You can effortlessly sous vide both light and dark meat to the perfect temperature, making it perfect for all of your restaurant's chicken dishes.
+You can use sous vide to prepare delicious and tender chicken.
+It is an effective cooking method for both light and dark meat, making it ideal for all your restaurant's poultry dishes.
 For recommended times and temperatures when cooking chicken sous vide, check out the table below:

 |Type of Meat||Doneness||Temperature||Time|